Achillea millefolium (Common Yarrow)

 Some gardeners prefer to leave the dried stems and flower heads to provide visual interest and habitat for wildlife.
 Alternatively, if you prefer tidiness, you can cut the plant back to the ground once all the flowers are spent.

+A good addition for a habitat garden or butterfly garden.
 Can be used as a spreading groundcover or slope stabilizer.
+Great in a cut flower arrangement.

 Achillea was named after Achilles, the Greek mythical hero who supposedly used it to treat his soldiers' wounds.
 The plant has been used for its wide range of medicinal properties, such as its ability to stop bleeding, heal wounds, and reduce fever.
 Yarrow contains several bioactive compounds that contribute to its therapeutic effects, including anti-inflammatory, antiseptic, and astringent properties.